SEND US A MESSAGE

 Whether you’re looking for answers, would like to solve a problem, or just want to let us know how we did, we are always happy to hear from you.

-A truly magnificent achievement – Salman Akhtar has achieved his century!
+A truly magnificent accomplishment – Salman Akhtar has achieved his century!
 Tales of Transformation: A Life in Psychotherapy and Psychoanalysis is Dr Akhtar’s one hundredth book and contains one hundred inspirational stories taken from throughout his working life.
 Written in his inimitable style, the book is a treasure trove for anyone with an interest in psychoanalysis.
-Salman Akhtar’s Tales of Transformation is due out in July 2020.

 Paperback, e-Book, Print & e-Book